audulus/docs/docs/nodes.md

 The `product` node multiplies two or more signals together.

-In the `inspector channel` you can specify how many channels you want to multiply together.
+In the `inspector panel` you can specify how many channels you want to multiply together.
 The maximum is `256`.

 <img src="img/nodes_reference/math/product/product_inspector.png"
 alt="product inspector"